Mojitos with gin are the perfect twist on a classic cocktail!

 And they’re also refreshing, which can be dangerous if you have a generous bartender, or a friend who’s intent on keeping your cup full.
 (This is not necessarily a bad thing.)

-A London Mojito — mojitos made with gin, not rum — is something special, mostly because I happen to love gin a lot more than I do rum.
+A London Mojito — a mojito recipe with gin, not rum — is something special, mostly because I happen to love gin a lot more than I do rum.

 So, there’s that.